incomingstick/OpenRPG/web-api/source-setup.md

 # Pre-build steps

-Move into api directory `$ cd api/`
+Move into API directory `$ cd api/`

 Open Rocket.toml with your favorite editor.

 Edit the line `address` and put your ip in quotes.
-(This is the IP or address which you will be able to access the api from)
+(This is the IP or address which you will be able to access the API from)

 **Example**: `address = "xxx.xx.xx.xxx"`